JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 In this lab exercise you will create an HTTP Load Balancer that allows you to access the public AWS "frontend" application and explore the AWS environment.
 You also connect to a private AWS EC2 instance via a secure tunnel through an F5 Distributed Cloud Mesh node, which exposes a "diagnostics" app to simulate an internal AWS client.
 The "diagnostics" app will be used in the next lab to connect to the Azure "backend".

 You will complete the following tasks:
-- Create an origin pool for the AWS "frontend"
+- Create an Origin Pool for the AWS "frontend"
 - Create an HTTP Load Balancer and expose the "frontend" on F5 Distributed Cloud's Regional Edge
 - Test "frontend" URL with web browser
-- Modify the origin pool with the private IP of the AWS "diagnostics"
+- Modify the Origin Pool with the private IP of the AWS "diagnostics"
 - Test "diagnostics" URL with web browser
 - Review Monitoring and Analytics